2020 RECongress Period 2

 Gilberto Cavazos-Gonzalez, OFM

-Fr.
-Gilberto Cavazos-Gonzalez, former pastor and youth evangelizer, is a Franciscan Friar and Professor of Spirituality working at the Pontifical Academy of Mary and the Pontifical University Antonianum in Rome.
+Professor Gilberto Cavazos-Gonzalez, former pastor and youth evangelizer, is a Franciscan Friar and Professor of Spirituality working at the Pontifical Academy of Mary and the Pontifical University Antonianum in Rome.
 He has given retreats, parish missions and academic conferences in the United States, Mexico, Europe and South America.
-Fr.
-Cavazos-Gonzalez is author of several books and is currently writing on the Mariology of Spanish Franciscan mystic and pastor, Santa Juana de la Cruz Vasquez Gutierrez.
+Prof. Cavazos-Gonzalez is author of several books and is currently writing on the Mariology of Spanish Franciscan mystic and pastor, Santa Juana de la Cruz Vasquez Gutierrez.

 2-05 Martin Luther King Jr.: What If He Were Still Alive Today?

 What if the Rev. Dr. Martin Luther King Jr. were still alive today?
 What if the gunshot wound had not been fatal?
 What if Dr. King, at 91, was among us, like Moses whose eyes were not dimmed?
 In this presentation, Bishop Edward Braxton will examine factors that are exacerbating the racial divide today.
 From Rev. Dr. King’s perspective, what would the troubadour for justice and peace have to say about the world today?
 What would be his response to political discourse increasing the racial divide and the fact of his “dream?”
 Has the Catholic Church advanced that dream?